mobilecoinfoundation/mcips/0000-template.md

 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, describe the differences between teaching this to existing users and new users.

-For implementation-oriented RFCs (e.g. for ledger formats), this section should focus on how other contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.
+For implementation-oriented MCIPs (e.g. for ledger formats), this section should focus on how other contributors should think about the change, and give examples of its concrete impact.
+For policy MCIPs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the RFC.
+This is the technical portion of the MCIP.
 Explain the design in sufficient detail that:

 - Its interaction with other features is clear.
 - It is reasonably clear how the feature would be implemented.